railmapgen/rmg/data/README.md

         "zh-Hant": "3號線",
     },
     "colour": "#ECA154",
-    "fg": "#000" // Mandatory if foreground colour is not white }
+    "fg": "#000" // Optional if foreground colour is white }
 ```